doctrine/orm/docs/en/tutorials/getting-started.rst

 Doctrine 2 but are best practices in handling database relations and Object-Relational Mapping.

+-  In a one-to-one relation, the entity holding the foreign key of the related entity on its own database table is *always* the owning side of the relation.
+-  In a many-to-one relation, the Many-side is the owning side by default because it holds the foreign key.
+Accordingly, the One-side is the inverse side by default.
+-  In a many-to-one relation, the One-side can only be the owning side if the relation is implemented as a ManyToMany with a join table, and the One-side is restricted to allow only UNIQUE values per database constraint.
+-  In a many-to-many relation, both sides can be the owning side of the relation.
+However, in a bi-directional many-to-many relation, only one side is allowed to be the owning side.
 -  Changes to Collections are saved or updated, when the entity on the *owning* side of the collection is saved or updated.
 -  Saving an Entity at the inverse side of a relation never triggers a persist operation to changes to the collection.
--  In a one-to-one relation the entity holding the foreign key of the related entity on its own database table is *always* the owning side of the relation.
--  In a many-to-many relation, both sides can be the owning side of the relation.
-However in a bi-directional many-to-many relation only one is allowed to be.
--  In a many-to-one relation the Many-side is the owning side by default, because it holds the foreign key.
--  The OneToMany side of a relation is inverse by default, since the foreign key is saved on the Many side.
-A OneToMany relation can only be the owning side, if its implemented using a ManyToMany relation with join table and restricting the one side to allow only UNIQUE values per database constraint.

 .. note::